 The natural carbon cycle maintained an equilibrium for some 10,000 years.[11]
 We are mucking up the natural carbon cycle by releasing fossil carbon on human rather than geologic timescales, exceeding its capacity to maintain equilibrium in meaningful timeframes.[12,13] Roughly half of all man-made emissions have been absorbed by natural sinks so far.
+Fossil carbon emissions, carbon absorbed by land, and ocean carbon removal have each increased, decade by decade.
 What comes next?
-Terrestrial and ocean sinks are projected to take up more carbon, but the fraction of emissions that is absorbed will decline.[6]
+Projections show that the ocean and land sinks will stop growing in the second part of this century.[6]